TrayHard/d2r-save-reader/imhex-d2s/imhex_docs.md

+# Pattern Language

+A custom C++ and Rust inspired scripting language for analyzing binary data.

+The Pattern Language is a C++ and Rust inspired DSL that was developed for the ImHex Hex Editor to easily define and decode binary structures found in files or memory.

+If you want to contribute towards improving this documentation, the source documents are available at https://github.com/WerWolv/Documentation under pattern_language.

 # Data type

 Types are the fundamental entity defining how a certain region of memory should be interpreted, formatted and displayed.